angular/angular/aio/content/guide/image-directive.md

 *   Automatically setting the `fetchpriority` attribute on the `<img>` tag
 *   Lazy loading other images by default
-*   Asserting that there is a corresponding preconnect link tag in the document head
+*   Automatically generating a preconnect link tag in the document head
 *   Automatically generating a `srcset` attribute
 *   Generating a [preload hint](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload) if app is using SSR